Can stainless steel be CNC machined?

 JINGXIN offer CNC machined service, we work with difference kind of raw material , including stainless steel , Aluminum alloy, engineering plastic POM , PEEK, PTEF..etc.

 Absolutely!
 Stainless steel is widely used in various medical applications due to its excellent properties.
-Its corrosion resistance, strength, and ease of sterilization make it an ideal choice for medical instruments, surgical implants (such as joint replacements, screws, and plates), medical devices, surgical tools, and equipment used in healthcare settings.
+Its corrosion resistance, strength, and ease of sterilization makes it an ideal choice for medical instruments, surgical implants (such as joint replacements, screws, and plates), medical devices, surgical tools and equipment used in healthcare settings.
 Additionally, certain grades of stainless steel are biocompatible, meaning they are well-tolerated by the human body, making them suitable for prolonged medical implantation.

 How do you design a part for machining?